Review of Lynx, Bux Zero, and Bolero – KBC’s online trading platform

 Keytrade Bank gives messages from the news agency Dow Jones Newswires and sends every day a morning and afternoon newsletter with figures and comments on the European and American markets.
 A monthly newsletter with background articles and analyses is added.

 BinckBank has expanded its news offering in recent years.
 The important news items on which the share price is moving should be covered.
 They offer an academy where you can learn tips and analysis of various products.
-A large document centre provides you with all the necessary documents to start with different financial products.
+A large document center provides you with all the necessary documents to start with different financial products.

 At Lynx, you as a customer are entitled to the Reuters newsfeed.
-In addition to a monthly newsletter, you can receive weekly technical analysis of five shares.
+In addition to a monthly newsletter, you can receive a weekly technical analysis of five shares.
 The broker also organizes online seminars though this varies in time.
 If you do not necessarily want to rely on your own judgment, you can simply ‘copy’ the transactions of three model portfolios at Lynx.

 The most complete offer can arguably be found at Bolero.
 The KBC daughter has a wide range of articles by De Tijd and Reuters.
 In addition, the broker also provides a wide range of its own stock market information, with a daily newsletter, a blog, and a weekly sector and share analyses.
 Bolero also focuses on an educational offer and organizes training sessions and webinars through their Bolero Academy, and investor events.
 It is clear that Bolero focuses on educating its client as much as possible, but this is reflected in the costs.